britco/stonewall/README.md

 		}
 	});

-## Flatenning nested objects
+## Validated nested properties

-Flattening nested objects is trivial with Stonewall.
+Validated nested properties is trivial with Stonewall.
 Say you have an object like:

 	obj = {
 		billing_info': {